fangli/django-saml2-auth/README.rst

             'ENTITY_ID': 'https://mysite.com/saml2_auth/acs/', # Populates the Issuer element in authn request 'NAME_ID_FORMAT': FormatString, # Sets the Format property of authn NameIDPolicy element 'USE_JWT': False, # Set this to True if you are running a Single Page Application (SPA) with Django Rest Framework (DRF), and are using JWT authentication to authorize client users
-            'FRONTEND_URL': 'https://myfrontendclient.com', # Redirect URL for the client if you are using JWT auth with DRF.
+            'JWT_SECRET': 'your.jwt.secret', # JWT secret to sign the message with 'FRONTEND_URL': 'https://myfrontendclient.com', # Redirect URL for the client if you are using JWT auth with DRF.
 See explanation below
             'LOGIN_CASE_SENSITIVE': True, # whether of not to get the user in case_sentive mode 'WANT_ASSERTIONS_SIGNED': True, # Require each assertion to be signed